frencojobs/vercel-dart/README.md

 # Vercel-Dart

-A Vercel Runtime to run serverless Dart functions.
+A Vercel Runtime to write serverless functions in Dart.

 ## Usage